DanielKnafel/Advanced-Programming-2/README.md

 ![DashBoard](https://raw.githubusercontent.com/DanielKnafel/Advanced-Programming-2/master/images/controls/dashboard.png)

-Dashboard to display the numerical data sent from the airplane.
-Contains view and viewModel. the viewModel listens to MainViewModel. implents ViewModel abstract class.
+Dashboard main role is to display the numerical data sent from the airplane.
+It contains the view and viewModel.
+The viewModel is listening to MainViewModel.
+It also implements ViewModel abstract class.

-Also has a class `KnotsToAnglesConverter` that converts from knots to angles.
+In addition there's a class `KnotsToAnglesConverter` that converts the knots to angles using scaling calculations.

 ***`GraphControl`***

 ![GraphControl](https://raw.githubusercontent.com/DanielKnafel/Advanced-Programming-2/master/images/controls/graphcontrol.png)

 Graph Control to display flight's correlated features and the detected anomalies.
-Contains view that listens to MainViewModel.
+Contains view that is listening to the MainViewModel.

 ***`GraphReg`***

 ![GraphReg](https://raw.githubusercontent.com/DanielKnafel/Advanced-Programming-2/master/images/controls/graphreg.png)

-Graph Regression displaying all points in comparsion with a pre-learned line regression.
-Contains view and viewModel. the viewModel listens to MainViewModel. implents ViewModel abstract class.
+Graph Regression is displaying all the points in comparsion with a pre-learned linear line regression.
+It contains view and viewModel.
+The viewModel is listening to the MainViewModel.
+It also implents ViewModel abstract class.

 ***`Joystick`***

 ![Joystick](https://raw.githubusercontent.com/DanielKnafel/Advanced-Programming-2/master/images/controls/joystik.png)

 Joystick that uses the ailerons, elevator and rudder to control the flight.
-Contains view, viewModel and model. the viewModel listens to MainViewModel. implents ViewModel abstract class.
+Contains view, viewModel and model.
+The viewModel is listening to MainViewModel and implents ViewModel abstract class.

 ***`VideoControl`***

 ![VideoControl](https://raw.githubusercontent.com/DanielKnafel/Advanced-Programming-2/master/images/controls/videocontrol.png)

-Video Control to play the recorded flight making the simulator come to live.
-Contains view, viewModel and model. the viewModel listens to MainViewModel. implents ViewModel abstract class.
+Video Control main role is to play the recorded flight making the simulator come to live.
+It contains view, viewModel and model.
+The viewModel is listening to MainViewModel.
+It also implents ViewModel abstract class.

 ***`ViewModel.cs` ***

-abstract class for the ViewModels. containts the DataFileReader and implents INotifyPropertyChanged.
+The abstract class for the ViewModels.
+It containts the DataFileReader and implents INotifyPropertyChanged.
 #### UML

 Contains images of UMLs.